PCI DSS compliance

 How can I sign up for Genesys Cloud with PCI DSS compliance?

-If you are an administrator, you can check the status your organization’s PCI compliance by reviewing the PCI setting toggle on the Manage Organization page: Settings tab.
+If you are an administrator, you can check the status of your organization’s PCI compliance by reviewing the PCI DSS compliance setting on the Manage Organization page: Settings tab.
 The PCI DSS compliance setting is sometimes referred to as the PCI DSS toggle.

 If your organization requires a PCI-compliant Genesys Cloud organization, please contact Genesys Cloud Customer Care.

 What are my responsibilities for using Genesys Cloud in a PCI DSS-compliant manner?